 Since 2018 the Polish Communication Association has been an institutional partner of “Media and Democracy Karol Jakubowicz Award”.
 The Award was established in 2018 by Małgorzata Semil-Jakubowicz; it is granted to outstanding contributions in the areas of scientific interests of Karol Jakubowicz.
 The overall goal is to support scholars who contribute to studies on democracy, human rights, policy-making, media ethics and public service media.
 The Executive of the Award includes Iwona Hofman (President of the Polish Communication Association), Małgorzata Semil-Jakubowicz (Founder of the Award), Hanna Machińska (Deputy Commissioner for Human Rights, Poland), Alicja Jaskiernia (University of Warsaw), Beata Klimkiewicz (Jagiellonian University), Michał Głowacki (Editor-in-chief of “Central European Journal of Communication”), Elżbieta Matynia (The New School for Social Research) and Halina Rostek (National Broadcasting Council, Poland).

-Photo by: Paweł Brzeziński, Jarosław Królikowski, Anna Onuszczuk, Anna Zapolska-Downar (Faculty of Journalism, Information and Book Studies, University of Warsaw).
+Photo by: Paweł Brzeziński, Anna Zapolska-Downar (Faculty of Journalism, Information and Book Studies, University of Warsaw).

-In 2020 the Executive and previous Award winners nominated six books for “Media and Democracy Karol Jakubowicz Award” with – for the first time ever – one book published outside Poland.
-This is a sign for internationalisation strategy adopted by the Executive during the meeting at the Bureau of Commissioner for Human Rights in Poland.
-Nominating books for the next year’s edition will be a joint initiative of Polish and international scholars.
-The Award winner is announced on April 28, a day of passing away of Karol Jakubowicz.
+In 2020 the Selection Committee and previous Award winners nominated six books for “Media and Democracy Karol Jakubowicz Award” with – for the first time ever – one book published outside Poland.
+This was a sign for internationalisation strategy adopted by the Committee during the meeting at the Bureau of Commissioner for Human Rights in Poland.

 Photo by: The Office of the Commissioner of Human Rights, Poland.